13 Art History Modern

 Course Description

-Art History will support any future career, by developing the analysis and critical thinking skills, writing, literacy and discussion skills in students.
+Art History will support any future career, by developing; analysis and critical thinking skills, writing, literacy and discussion skills in students.
+Art History helps people to develop interesting ideas in any career.
+Visual arts students are advised to take modern art history as it supports their ideas.

-There are two internal assessments and three external examination papers.
+There are two internal assessments and three external standards in this course.

 Course Overview